Application Deadline is January 31, 2020

 This position has two main roles 1) Assist Wombat Camp Director in the overseeing of all Wombat Camp Activities and campers aged 9-14 and 2) Oversee all health related issues of participants and staff of both camps.
 Following Camp Woolman treatment procedures, this person will either directly treat health issues or injuries or coordinate and oversee other staff who are qualified to do so.
 This person will also utilize the standing orders of a licensed physician and/or RN, and call the RN or doctor when treatment procedures require or the medical needs of the person require a higher level of care or facility.

-The job begins on January 21, 2019 as 5 hours/week off-site work - working through phone calls with Wombat Camp Director and Teen Leadership Camp (TLC) Director to begin planning the logistics and scheduling of both camps.
-Full-time work on site begins June 9th, 2019 for training and preparation.
-Camp is in session for six weeks, and the job ends on August 10th, after a few days of debriefing and cleanup.
+The job begins on April 1, 2020 as 5 hours/week off-site work - working through phone calls with Wombat Camp Director and Teen Leadership Camp (TLC) Director to begin planning the logistics and scheduling of both camps.
+Full-time work on site begins June 13th, 2020 for training and preparation.
+Camp is in session for six weeks, and the job ends on August 14th, after a week of debriefing and cleanup.
 As this is an especially important leadership position, you will be in constant contact with Wombat Camp Director and TLC Camp Director in the months preceding camp.

 We are seeking to hire an Assistant Director who will directly oversee the day-to-day operations of Wombat Camp.
 This position will involve planning the daily schedule for Wombat Camp, managing counselors who facilitate activities and cabins, preparing groups for 3-day backpacking trips, and occasionally going on these trips as support for counselors.
 This person will hold a HUGE presence at camp.
 This role involves being available to all staff who may need help throughout the day, and delegation will be crucial.
 This person should be well known by all the Wombat Campers, and participating in many of the activities as well as planning them will be key in forming strong connections in our Camp community.
 Wombat Camp Assistant Director will equally be a huge presence for camp staff.
 A person in this role can expect to mentor many counselors throughout the summer, and be available for any camper or counselor support, especially when conflict arises.
 Wombat Camp Assistant Director will work with the Wombat Camp Director to keep parents and families informed as necessary, and handle any issues as they occur.
 This role is largely scheduling and managing, and requires creativity and empathy at every turn to ensure Camp programming runs to the best of its ability and for the overall health and wellbeing of our campers and staff.